FINRAOS/yum-nginx-api/README.md

 It is a deployable solution with Docker or a single 16MB dynamically linked Linux binary. yum-nginx-api enables CI tools to be used for uploading RPMs and managing yum repositories.

+Included in this project is a go package `repojson` that can be used to read a repodata directory and return a JSON array of all packages in the primary.sqlite.(bz2|xz).
+For usage go to [RepoJSON](#repojson)

 **Problems solved with this project**:

 1. Serves updates to Red Hat / CentOS *really fast* and easily scalable.